NaeemChakera/US-Visa-Appointment-Finder/README.md

   - I modeled the deployment using IaC (CloudFormation or Terraform) so the setup is reproducible, reviewable and version-controlled.
   - This made deployments to staging/production consistent and easy to roll back.

-Recruiter-friendly summary: deploying this project gave me hands-on experience with containerization, CI/CD, secrets management, observability (logs/metrics/alerts), secure IAM practices, cost-optimized managed services (ECS Fargate / EventBridge), and making scraping workloads reliable and maintainable in the cloud.
+All in all, deploying this project gave me hands-on experience with containerization, CI/CD, secrets management, observability (logs/metrics/alerts), secure IAM practices, cost-optimized managed services (ECS Fargate / EventBridge), and making scraping workloads reliable and maintainable in the cloud.

 ---